RobertoM89/HideAndSeek_Docs/README.md

 This command tries to select all the rig controls.
 Successful behavior highly depends on the  naming conventions of the rig.
 Select three controls and run the command.

-The command tries to extract from the selected controls names the common suffix or prefix.
+The command tries to extract the common suffix or prefix from the selected controls names.
 Therefore, it is suggested to select three controls which have very different names, such as head, hand and foot.
 Selecting three controls of the same body part may lead to an unaccurate result.
 For example:

 - from *"head_JohnDoe_CTRL"*, *"hand_JohnDoe_CTRL"*, *"foot_JohnDoe_CTRL"* the script would extract "_JohnDoe_CTRL" and would find all the objects in the scene which ends with such a tag, which are hopefully all the desired ones;
 - from *"fk1_arm_JohnDoe_CTRL"*, *"fk2_arm_JohnDoe_CTRL"*, *"fk3_arm_JohnDoe_CTRL"* the script would extract *"_arm_JohnDoe_CTRL"* and would find all the objects in the scene which ends with such a tag, which are most probably just a small subset.

 ### Add Preselection Button

-If more rigs in the scene share the same control names, you will have to select a random control of the rig you need before executing any shelf button so that the tool can detect its namespace and then select the corresponding selection set.
-Rather then selecting a random control from the viewport you can create a preselection button for each rig.
+If more rigs in the scene share the same control names, you can use the same picker button for all of them.
+You just need to select first a random control of the rig you want to work with before running any shelf button so that the tool can detect its namespace.

+Alternatively, you can create a Preselection Button for each rig.
+Center thye face or the whole character in the persp camera and click on this button.
+A screenshot will be taken and a button will appear on the shelf.
+Clicking on this button will preselect the character so that clicking on a picker button will use their namespace.

 ### Left and Right Controls Tags